What is Class?

 Class produces briefings, policy papers and think pieces spanning a broad policy field.
 Projects already underway address issues of growth and the economy, work and pay, housing and equality, security and aspiration, democracy and welfare, amongst many others.

-Class organises seminars and events across the country to encourage discussion on new policy ideas.
+Class organises seminars and events across the country to encourage discussion on new policy ideas and hosts a one-day national conference in November.

 Who is involved?

-Class was set up by Unite the Union, the GMB and the Institute of Employment Rights and has the support of a growing number of trade unions.
+Class is funded and supported by a growing number of trade unions.
 The organisation is run day-to-day by the staff with work overseen by the Management Committee.
 Alongside this, Class has an impressive and ever growing National Advisory Panel of experts who offer guidance on policy direction.

 How are we funded?